PDS-Polito-FGM/Rust-SNN/README.md

                                                  -> Vec<Vec<u8>>
             ```

-            processes the input passed as parameter and returns the output spikes of the network
+            processes the input spikes passed as parameter and returns the output spikes of the network

 ## Usage examples
-The following example shows how to *statically* create a `Spiking Neural Network` with a single layer of `LifNeuron`s using the `SnnBuilder` and how to execute it on a given input.
+The following example shows how to *statically* create a `Spiking Neural Network` with 2 input neurons and
+a single layer of 3 `LifNeuron`s using the `SnnBuilder`, and how to execute it on a given input of 3 instants per neuron.

 ```rust
 use pds_snn::builders::SnnBuilder;